-Parent-Teacher conferences are held in the fall and winter.
+Two evenings are set aside specifically for parent-teacher conferences.
 However, often parents and teachers feel conferences should not be put off until the end of a grading period.
-Conferences can be arranged by contacting the teacher and setting a time.
+Conferences can be arranged by calling the office and setting a time agreeable to both parents and teacher, or by sending a note to the teacher requesting a conference.